 - While administrators struggle with tightening/loosening policies every day – damage continues to occur – either in the form of data leaks or loss of customer goodwill.

 Make no mistake – I am not bashing DLP solutions here.
 I am only taking exception to their use for cloud data protection.

-Our philosophy allows any file to go to the cloud, but before we let it, we obfuscate the data completely by using an innovative approach which transforms files and folders completely – even to the point where their names are not recognizable on the cloud storage target.
+Our philosophy allows any file to go to the cloud, but before we let it, we obfuscate the data completely by using an innovative approach that transforms files and folders completely – even to the point where their names are not recognizable on the cloud storage target.
 We use encryption in combination with a number of methods to accomplish this.

 No disrupted workflows or frustrated users.
 And you be sure your assets in the cloud are decipherable only by your enterprise and nobody else.

 We’d be interested in hearing what you think.
 Do write back and let us know.
-Please feel free to comment here or write in to email@example.com.
+Please feel free to comment here or write to firstname.lastname@example.org.